 Jockey Red Pollard is shown to keep his weight down by starving to 115 pounds.
 This was because Seabiscuit, when young and already small, had to run in what are called handicap races.
 The "handicap" is an added weight that is assigned to each horse according to its past races and its predicted ability to run against horses who weigh more or less than it does.
-Many jockeys will starve themselves so that their horse will carry as little weight as possible: that is: their own weight plus the lead weights which are laid into the saddle of the running horses.
+Many jockeys will starve themselves so that their horse will carry as little weight as possible - their own weight plus the lead weights which are laid into the saddle of the running horses.
 Red Pollard, at 5'7", raced against professionals who were 5'3" - but many jockeys will do almost anything if they love racing enough and are daring enough to risk their bodies.

-Most of the audience at the Pimlico Race with War Admiral were blow-up mannequins with masks as faces, long sleeve T-Shirts with painted on suits, and plastic hats (which were provided to all of the unpaid extras).
+Most of the audience at the Pimlico Race with War Admiral were blow-up mannequins with masks as faces, long sleeve t-shirts with painted on suits, and plastic hats (which were provided to all of the unpaid extras).

 In the scenes filmed at Santa Anita racetrack you can see a statue of a horse by the paddock.
 This statue is a memorial to Seabiscuit that exists at Santa Anita.
 Another statue stands approximately 100 yards away; this is a tribute to George Woolf, Gary Stevens' character in the film.

 Although the film doesn't mention it Seabiscuit and War Admiral were supposed to race in June of 1938 in the Massachusetts Handicap.
 Seabiscuit was scratched due to "fevered legs".
-War Admiral finished 4th marking the first time he finished out of the money.
+War Admiral finished fourth, marking the first time he finished out of the money.